Workshop: Interdisciplinary Basics RDM Online

 In 2020, RESOLV installed a RDM Task Force in order to identify and develop tools to manage the RESOLV research data according to the FAIR (Findable, Accessible, Interoperable, Reusable) principles.
 The task force consists of dedicated personnel from the relevant disciplines (synthesis, spectroscopy, theory, and engineering).
 Members of the RDM Task Force are also members of the German National Research Data Infrastructure for Chemistry (NFDI4Chem).
 The mission of the RESOLV RDM Task Force ist to provide individual RDM support to RESOLV PhD students, Postdocs and other researchers, regular workshops and specific training courses are also offered.

-Both, the above-mentioned ELNs and GitLab can export data to the currently developed RESOLV’s repository RESOLVdata (based on Dataverse) for RESOLV-internal data sharing, annotation, export (SI publication, external repositories), and archiving.
-In RESOLVdata you can assign your research data with specific RESOLV-DOIs to be linked in your manuscript submissions.
+The cluster offers its members the repository RESOLVdata (based on Dataverse) for RESOLV-internal data sharing, annotation, export (publication SI, external repositories), and archiving.
+In RESOLVdata, specific RESOLV-DOIs are assigned to your research data to be linked in your manuscript submissions.

 Further questions are detailed in the RESOLVdata FAQ.